HK-Modding-Preservation/Nightmare-Spark/README.md

 Grimmchild: Grimmchild deals 50% more damage.<br>
 Dash Master: Decreases the cooldown time for the flame trail.<br>
 ???
 (No charm): Adds a rain of fireballs at the start of the dive spell.
 Fireball count and damage scale with spell level, 5 fireballs at level 1 and 7 at level 2 <br>
 Shape of Unn: The Knight becomes a bat and can fly around untill the focus finishes.
-Speed of the bat scales with deep focus & quick focus <br>
+Speed of the bat and range scales with deep focus & quick focus <br>
 <br>
 Hollow Knight Modding Discord server: https://discord.gg/VDsg3HmWuB <br>
 Idea by user EchoKnight#6535 on Discord <br>